compound-finance/quark/client/README.md

 ## Quark Client

 The Quark client is a JavaScript library to quicky and easily build and invoke actions from Quark wallets.
-The goal of this library is to cover a large subset of actions one might want to take when using a Quark wallet, from simply wrapping Ethers transactions, to building compositions of built-in DeFi functions, to even running Solidity code.
+The goal of this library is to cover a large subset of actions one might want to take when using a Quark wallet, from simply wrapping Ethers transactions, to building compositions of built-in DeFi functions, to running Solidity code.

 ## Getting Started